Saiyam26/Face-Recognition-with-OpenCV/README.md

 # Face-Recognition-with-OpenCV

-This is a simple Face Recognition project using Python OpenCV, to learn and understand the basics of a project.
+- This is a simple Face Recognition project using Python OpenCV, to learn and understand the basics of a project.
 This project is heavily derived and inspired by https://github.com/leodlca/lbph-face-recognition.
+- For Face Detection we use OpenCV's cascade: *haarcascade_frontalface_alt.xml*, which can be found at https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_alt.xml.
+- It uses the LPBH Algorithm for training and recognizing the different faces.

 ### Requirements